mmkannojiya/self-content-modules/README.md

 **(2)** Change states definitions:

-		You can also change state configuration like below example:
+		-You can also change state configuration like below example:
 		-1.
 Inject $state as dependency in run method
 		-2.
 Then using $state.get method get your desired state data.
 		-3.
 Modify it by assigning new value